 Lucy's law makes it mandatory for a breeder to show the mother to potential buyers.

-It is important to ensure the cat/kitten has been checked by a vet prior to you attempting to make any payment, you should also ensure that the pet is vaccinated and their vaccinations are up to date, to make sure they are healthy.
+It is important to ensure the cat or kitten has been checked by a vet prior to you attempting to make any payment.
+You should also ensure that the pet is vaccinated and that their vaccinations are up-to-date to make sure they are healthy.

 This is perhaps the most important point to check for prior to considering making any payment.
 So please don't skip this!